 You will need to advise the CFE whether or not you wish to be TVA registered, but if you later feel you have made the wrong choice, you still have three months in which you may change your mind.

 The process is fairly straightforward and the cost of registration should not be more than €250.
 In the case of those registering with URSAAF as one of the professions liberales there is no registration charge.

 When you visit the CFE you will need to take your passport, birth and marriage certificates with you.
 You should also take a utility bill as evidence of your address and certificates of your qualifications, if needed.

 Your spouse is also required to sign a declaration that s/he has been made aware of any debts being incurred against assets jointly held.

-EU nationals need no residence or work permit to establish a business in France, although this rule is yet to apply universally to the new accession countries who joined the EU in May 05.
+EEA nationals need no residence or work permit to establish a business in France.

 The CFE will process all necessary documentation for notifying the relevant statutory bodies.
 You will be provided with a receipt (Récépissé de Dépôt de Création d'Entreprise - RDCE) confirming your application.